Remount Landfill Gas Project

 Project Information:

-Remount Landfill Gas Project is a waste-to-energy initiative located at the Remount Road Waste Management Centre (also known as the Launceston Waste Centre) in Mowbray, approximately 6km north of Launceston's city centre in Tasmania.
-Registered in March 2013, the project operates within the boundary of the municipal landfill, which serves the greater Launceston area.
-The surrounding region is a mix of industrial zones, such as the Rocherlea industrial estate, and semi-rural urban fringe used for light grazing and residential purposes.
+Remount Landfill Gas Project is a waste sector project located at the Launceston Waste Centre on Remount Road, approximately 6km north of the Launceston CBD in Tasmania.
+Registered in March 2013, the project operates within the boundary of the active landfill site in the suburb of Mowbray.
+The surrounding region is a mix of industrial zones, urban residential areas, and the Tamar River floodplain, transitioning into grazing and forestry land further afield.

-The project operates under the Carbon Credits (Carbon Farming Initiative, Electricity Generation from Landfill Gas) Methodology Determination 2021.
-This methodology requires the proponent to install a system of wells and pipes to extract methane gas generated by decomposing organic waste.
-Instead of allowing this potent greenhouse gas to vent into the atmosphere, it is captured and combusted in a generator to produce renewable electricity.
-This process converts the methane into less harmful carbon dioxide and exports power to the local grid, effectively displacing fossil-fuel-generated energy.
+The project operates under the Electricity Generation from Landfill Gas methodology.
+This involves the installation of a network of wells and pipes to extract methane gas generated by decomposing organic waste (both legacy waste deposited before July 2012 and non-legacy waste).
+Instead of venting this potent greenhouse gas into the atmosphere, the system captures and combusts it in a reciprocating engine generator.
+This process converts the methane into carbon dioxide, which has a significantly lower global warming potential, and simultaneously generates renewable electricity that is fed into the local grid.

 Recommended Reading